The dimensions of accessibility: proximity, opportunities, values: The dimensions of accessibility

 \subsection{Isolation}

 In our accessibility framework, we separate the dimensions of accessibility in proximity and opportunity.
 Logically, the effects of the presence and lack of proximity and opportunity must also be divided.
 The lack of accessibility can be generally called by many names, depending on the perspective.
-Here we use the word \textit{isolation}, but words like exclusion and even segregation could also fit, depending on what is considered relevant in the access.
+Here we use the word \textit{isolation}, but words like exclusion and even segregation could also fit, when focusing on specific accessibility like jobs or public services.

 When a territory does not have either of the two types of accessibility, we can call this \textit{total isolation}.
 In this case, the place is not very well connected through public transportation to the main activities of the cities and does not have a social fabric in its local neighbourhood.
 A car is probably essential to live here.